Relax, Liverpool fans: key Reds star 'okay' after being hauled off vs Southampton due to injury

-Liverpool fans can breath a sigh of relief, after it was reported that Virgil Van Dijk is “okay” after the defender was taken off through due to injury in the Reds’ clash with Southampton this afternoon.
+Liverpool fans can breathe a sigh of relief, after it was reported that Virgil van Dijk is “okay” after the defender was taken off through due to injury in the Reds’ clash with Southampton this afternoon.

 As per journalist Oliver Bond, the Dutch international is ‘okay’, and that all it took was for the player to have a “painkiller for a bruised rib”.